FOC-framework/FOC-framework.github.io/index.rst

 10. Integrated no need to learn html and css
 11. WebServices ready
 12. Integration with Jasper report
 13. You still have controle over GUI.
-We had cases where we used Leaflet and a VIS library
+We had cases where we used Leaflet and the VIS library